gbv/PICA-Data/README.md

 `+` and `-` denote fields to be added or removed.
 Fields with blank annotations are check to exist in the original record.

-The records should not contains multiple records of level 1 and/or level 2.
+The records should not contain multiple records of level 1 and/or level 2.

 # CONTRIBUTORS